-All commands are available through contecxtual menu (right-click).
+All commands are available through context menu (right-click).

-You may load playlist, audio files or links to stream and remote files.
+You may load playlists, audio files, or links to streams or remote files.

 The resources manager keeps track of all files you have opened in rolisteam.
 It provides a way to re-open them really quickly.
 You may sort files into folders.